dataz/dataz-parent/README.md

       gradlew.bat install

-This will create (clone) all dataSet projects into a directory (default is __../dataz-projects__).
+This will create (clone) all dataZ projects into a directory (default is __../dataz-projects__).
 If you like to change the target directory, you can use the *-PtargetDir* Gradle property.
 If you don't like to call it all the time, change the property in _gradle.properties_.

 Example:

     ./gradlew -PtargetDir=$HOME/my/target/directory install

 That's it.
-After installation you found all dataSet projects in the default directory
+After installation you found all dataZ projects in the default directory

     ../dataz-projects